Citadel

 Slow reading

-Dinant's core is unusually clear: river below, cliff above, church and bridge in the middle, Citadel as the vertical anchor, station close enough to make the shape practical.
-This route should teach the reader how the city works before caves, Leffe, cruises, or castles compete for attention.
+Dinant's core is unusually clear: river below, cliff above, church and bridge in the middle, Citadel as the vertical anchor, station close enough to make the plan practical.
+Follow this compact axis before deciding whether caves, Leffe, a cruise, or a castle deserves more time.

 Treat the Citadel as fortress, height, and city structure, not only as a viewpoint above the river.